arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 # Open issues

-1. The use of PRECIS IdentifierClass seems correct, but both UAX31 and the Common LGR are very similar and might work as well.

-2. The relationship with RFC 8265 needs to be explained somewhere.
-A starting point: This document tries to guard against confusing addresses, in the sense that they confuse humans.
-Computers can also be confused; this document relies on RFC 8265 to make two confusable addresses practically equal.
-If two addresses look confusable, but test as identical according to 8264/5, then the confusability shouldn't be a problem.

-3. Metal umlauts might be a problem.
+1. Metal umlauts might be a problem.
 Accents are used sometimes with non-latin, but very seldom and might be seen as surprising to native users of e.g. cyrillic, even if Åквариум exists. https://krebsonsecurity.com/2022/11/disneyland-malware-team-its-a-puny-world-after-all/ is worth considering.
 Not entirely clear how to subdivide the Common script so it can be used with some scripts, not with others.

-4. Test suite.